 Well, now you can!
 EqualTo offers the best of both worlds: the flexibility of spreadsheets combined with the scalability of a purpose-built SaaS solution.

-We’ve created the product we wish we had when we ran our previous company, and we now help startups and SMEs to manage their sales commissions in a fraction of the time that would otherwise be needed.
+We’ve created the product we wish we had when we ran our previous company, and we now help fast growing companies to manage their sales commissions in a fraction of the time that would otherwise be needed.

 With EqualTo, you maintain your commission structure yourself, within a scalable SaaS application, without becoming dependent on expensive external help.
 And it also works for marketing, customer success, support, services - you can model any incentive compensation plan.